open-ephys/onix1-bonsai-docs/articles/hardware/np1e/gui.md

 - Tetrodes
     - Enables the first group of four electrodes for every eight electrodes (electrodes 0-3 but not 4-7) in Bank A, then enables the second group of four for every eight electrodes in Bank B (388-391, but not 384-387).

-If electrodes are manually enabled, the `Channel Presets:` dropdown will change to **None**, indicating that a channel preset is no longer selected.
+If electrodes are manually enabled, the `Channel Presets` dropdown will change to **None**, indicating that a channel preset is no longer selected.

 ### Maneuvering along the probe

-Once a GUI has been [opened](#open-headstage-configuration-gui), and a probe calibration file has been [selected](#choosing-probe-calibration-files), the main panel on the left will be populated with a `NeuropixelsV1e` probe.
+Once a GUI has been [opened](#open-headstage-configuration-gui) and a probe calibration file has been [selected](#choosing-probe-calibration-files), the main panel on the left will be populated with a `NeuropixelsV1e` probe.
 Below are the buttons used to navigate within this panel to view and choose electrodes.

 - Mouse Controls
     - Mouse wheel zooms in/out towards the cursor